Stephen Amell Workout Routine For Arrow: How To Gain Superhero Muscle

 No matter what your starting point, your end goal is to build a body akin to Stephen Amell.
 Getting a body like Stephen’s is a delicate art.
 You need to remember that Stephen has a Hollywood physique (lean and muscular, but not too bulky).

-This is exactly why I created my full blown course, Superhero Shredding to help guys get ripped and build a badass Hollywood body.
+This is exactly why I created my full blown course, Superhero X12 to help guys get ripped and build a badass Hollywood body.

 It covers everything you need to know, A-Z to get in superhero shape with ease.
 If you have any comments or questions on how to do Stephen Amell’s workout or how you should eat then be sure leave them in the comments below.